ajinkyatalekar/RedditTTS/README.md

 be generated in the */out* folder ~! :smile:

 ## Libraries Used
-If any of these are missing, just do `pip install <name>` and that should resolve it.
-For `ffmpeg`, install it from their website.
+All of these are included with the app, except `ffmpeg`.
+If missing, just download it [here](https://ffmpeg.org/download.html).
 - `praw` to scrape Reddit posts.
 - `selenium` and `webdriver_manager` to generate screenshots of the posts.
 - `gtts` and `pydub` to generate audio.